 The Commissioner is to draw on the work of the Independent Scientific Committee on Wind Turbines.

-The role of the National Wind Farm Commissioner will be extended for a period of three years, until October 2021, and will be re-evaluated by the Australian Government prior to that date.
+In 2018, the role of the Commissioner was extended for a period of three years, until October 2021.
+The role will be re-evaluated by the Australian Government prior to that date.